 CLASSES IN GLASS AT YAYA CREATIVE GLASS

 Classes have resumed after a long, hot summer!
-Beginning classes in glass bead-making are starting soon.
+Classes in glass bead-making are starting on Thursday evenings.

 Classes cover beadmaking, marbles, sculpting with glass and glassblowing.